tillitis/tillitis-key1/hw/application_fpga/fw/README.md

    This is the default case.

-2. CDI is a result of a hash of the Unique Device Secret, a domain determined by how the app was loaded, something left by the previous app, and optionally the User Supplied Secret, if sent from the client:
+2. CDI is a result of a hash of the Unique Device Secret, a domain byte with the measured-id bit set, something left by the previous app, and optionally the User Supplied Secret, if sent from the
+   client:

    ```C
    CDI = blake2s(UDS, domain, blake2s(previous-CDI, measured_id_seed)*, USS)